codacy/docs/docs/repositories-configure/code-patterns.md

 # Code patterns

-As a wise man once said, "You can't please everyone," and that's true for code patterns.
-But don't you worry!
-You can choose from a range of patterns to fit your needs.
+You can configure the tool patterns that Codacy uses to analyze your repositories.
+This configuration can be different for each repository.

-To configure your repository patterns:
+To configure the tool patterns for a repository:

 1. Open your repository **Code patterns** page.